How to get mental health help ?

 I hope that there are many others out there who too have felt supported and listened to when they have spoken out about their mental health.
 Although I understand that unfortunately that may not be the case for some.
 I honestly believe that if people knew more about how to go and ask for help and what happens to them after.
 Maybe more people would speak out in the first place.

 The fact that I couldn’t find any information about what the repercussions would be from me visiting my GP is what put me off going for help a lot sooner.
 It is the fear of the unknown.
 Had I known that I wouldn’t be judge.
 Had I known that my baby wouldn’t be taken away from me, it would have eased my nerves about going.
 I think a lot of mums who suffer with postpartum depression have similar anxieties about what will happen if they openly talk about how they are feeling.
 More reassurance is needed and more information needs providing to help people gain the confidence to speak up and admit that they are not feeling well mentally.

 Getting help for others

-I talked through some of the symptoms above that might become apparent when someone has a mental health illness.
+I talked through some of the symptoms above that might become clear when someone has a mental health illness.
 However there are many instances when you just do not know that someone is ill.
 They do not walk around with a sign above their heads.
 They may wear a smile for others and have mastered the art of deception.
 Something I too can relate to.
 I know many people with depression put various ‘masks’ on to hide whats going on underneath.
 Personally I can be a bit of a joker when I’m with others, it’s almost like a defence mechanism.